Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 • Teach them to recognize their own biases and blind spots.

-• Give them practical skills for developing their people instead of just managing tasks.
+• Give them practical skills to develop their people rather than just manage tasks.

 This isn’t about sending supervisors to generic leadership training.